MITgcm-contrib/ecco_darwin/readme.txt

-  /v5_3deg: 3 degree verification experiment w/ Darwin 3 and budget scripts /v5_llc270: Carroll et al. 2020 solution w/ Darwin 3 /v5_llc270_jra55do: same as above but with JRA55-do daily, point-source runoff
+  /v5_3deg: 3 degree verification experiment w/ Darwin 3 and budget scripts /v5_llc270: Carroll et al. 2020 solution w/ Darwin 3 /v5_llc270_jra55do: same as above but with JRA55-do daily, point-source runoff /v5_llc270_jra55do_nutrients: same as above but with DOC, DON, and DOP surface forcing

 **Notes**
 v02 to v04 use Darwin 1, v05 onward uses Darwin 3